TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-qna-dialog-solution.md

 # Solution to your question

 <!--issueDescription-->
-We provide below solution based on your problem description: <!--$ProblemDescription-->[ProblemDescription]<!--/$ProblemDescription-->
+See the following solution, which is based on the description of your issue: <!--$ProblemDescription-->[ProblemDescription]<!--/$ProblemDescription-->
 <!--/issueDescription-->

 <br/>